Handgun Training and its Dirty Little Secrets

 As a civilian, I've had the privilege of training with SWAT cops, Homeland agents, Air Marshals and the like.
 And once again, I have nothing but respect for the hard things they tackle day in and day out.

 That said, none of those “labels” inherently imply any kind of expertise about how civilians, or even LEOs for that matter, should manage a deadly force situation on the street.

 Expertise is specific.

-Some or those job titles approach the realm of superhero status for us because the people who do those jobs are really good at a whole lot of stuff.
+Some of the job titles listed above approach the realm of superhero status for us.
+And rightly so, the people who do those jobs are really good at a whole lot of stuff.

 But where do they go, to get good at all those things?
 To a bunch of different individuals who are experts at just one thing.

 Todd Hodnett never spent a day in uniform, but there isn't a military sniper alive who wouldn't give up a 4-day pass in Bangkok to get into one of his courses.

 Angelo Dundee never boxed one round, but he produced Muhammad Ali, Sugar Ray Leonard, George Foreman and 13 other World Champion boxers.